Where to Find Boston’s Best Fried Chicken Right Now

 From kicked-up classics brined in buttermilk to double-fried Korean-style bites, bird is the word.

 Americans are well-acquainted with fried chicken, often served Southern-style, or tenderized with a buttermilk brine and dredged in seasoned flour for a thick and crunchy crust.
-But despite the history, fried chicken is a universal comfort food, and Boston is full of top-flight versions reflecting a world of styles.
-From Korean-style double-fried to fiery Nashville hot, here’s where to find the best fried chicken in Boston.
+But despite the oft-limited understanding of its history, fried chicken is a universal comfort food, and Boston is full of top-flight versions reflecting a world of styles.
+From Korean-style double-fried to fiery Nashville hot to chef-driven spins that defy categorization, here’s where to find the best versions in Boston.

-Chef Alex Saenz is often switching up the small plates at this Inman Square wine bar, but thankfully his fried chicken is always there.
-The extra-crunchy menu staple—which is an homage to the chef’s South Carolina upbringing—gets a kick in the crust from Thai-style bird’s eye chili, and it’s served with a choice of buttermilk ranch or chipotle barbecue.
+Chef Alex Saenz often switches up the small plates at his original Inman Square wine bar, but thankfully his famous fried chicken is always on the menu at Bisq’s counter-service stall inside Time Out Market.
+The extra-crunchy menu staple (served as a sandwich or a plate of boneless thighs) is an homage to the chef’s South Carolina upbringing.
+It gets a kick in the crust from Thai-style bird’s eye chili, and it’s served with a cooling side of buttermilk ranch.

 Brassica Kitchen & Café